ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 To view the complete notification history, click **Notifications** from the left navigation.

-## What if I have issues with VMware Solutions Dedicated?
+## What if I have issues with VMware Solutions?
 {: #faq-support}
 {: faq}
 {: support}